rameez543/factorial/README.md

-# factorial
+# Factorial

-factorial in all possible programming languages
+Factorial in all possible programming languages

 ## Aim

 This repository should eventually contain the  program to print factorial of a number in all the programming languages possible...

+## Languages used so far
+- C
+- Python
+- C#
+- Haskell
+- JavaScript
+- Lua
+- Ruby
+- R
+- Java

 ## How to Contribute to this repository